jminer/clear-coat/README.md

 # Clear Coat

 Clear Coat is a Rust wrapper for the [IUP](http://webserver2.tecgraf.puc-rio.br/iup/) GUI library.
+IUP uses native controls and has Windows and GTK backends.
+A macOS backend has been on its shrinking TODO list for a long time, so I'm hopeful it will happen.

     [dependencies]
     clear-coat = { git = "https://github.com/jminer/clear-coat" }